Srinath10X/Litevim/README.md

 ### For Windows

-1. Clone the Litevim repository to your local machine:
+Clone the Litevim repository to your local machine: (make sure you have `git` installed)

 - If you're using Command Prompt aka `CMD`